Sustainscapes/Klimaskovfond/README.md

 | Fungi    | Ascomycota    | Sordariomycetes |       1.01 |                 93.86 |
 | Plantae  | Tracheophyta  | Pinopsida       |       0.92 |                 94.78 |

-Now we will do a species area relationship analysis for three different groups, first plants and animals together, then only plants, and finally only animals.
+# Species Area Relationship for Different Groups

-## Plants and animals
+Now, we perform a species area relationship analysis for three groups: plants and animals together, plants only, and animals only.

-First we test this for plants and animals together
+Plants and Animals

 Here we can see the table of selected models: